shawnaross/teachdh/Readme.md

 The layout for the site is located in `_layouts/teachdh.html`.
 The `{{ content }}` tag will be replaced with the questions.
 Jekyll will process [Liquid](https://jekyllrb.com/docs/liquid/) tags in this file.

+The site is currently configured to use [Tachyons](http://tachyons.io/) for CSS.
+It is a functional CSS framework that is very simple to work with.

 ## Adding Questions

 We use Jekyll's [blogging features](https://jekyllrb.com/docs/posts/) to handle questions.
 To create a post, add a new Markdown file (`.md` extension) or HTML file (`.html` extension) to the `_posts/` directory.
 The file must be named in the following form: